-Synthetic drugs, specifically synthetic cannabinoids, are a mixture of herbs, incense, and/or spices that are sprayed with synthetic (human-made) mind-altering chemicals.
+Synthetic drugs, specifically synthetic cannabinoids, are a mixture of herbs, incense and/or spices that are sprayed with synthetic (human-made) mind-altering chemicals.
 These drugs can produce hallucinogenic effects.
-Even though some people call synthetic cannabinoids “fake weed,” these drugs are not a form of marijuana at all, and their effects are far more risky
+Even though some people call synthetic cannabinoids “fake weed,” these drugs are not a form of marijuana and their effects are far more risky.

-The active ingredients in these drugs are synthetic chemicals that are very dangerous to the brain and other parts of the body.
-Because synthetic drugs are not regulated, they are not tested for safety, and users don’t know what they are putting into their bodies.
+The active ingredients in these drugs are synthetic chemicals that are very dangerous—to the brain and other parts of the body.
+Because synthetic drugs are not regulated, they are not tested for safety so users don’t know what they are putting into their bodies.

 Similarly, synthetic cathinones, more commonly known as "bath salts," are synthetic drugs made to mimic the chemical found in the khat plant.
-Khat is a shrub grown in East Africa and southern Arabia, and people sometimes chew its leaves for their mild stimulant effects.
+Khat is a shrub grown in East Africa and southern Arabia.
+People sometimes chew its leaves for their mild stimulant effect.
 Synthetic variants of cathinone can be much stronger than the natural product and are very dangerous.

-Synthetic cathinones and synthetic cannabinoids are included in a group of drugs that concern public health officials called "new psychoactive substances" (NPS).
+Synthetic cathinones and synthetic cannabinoids are included in a group of concerning drugs called "new psychoactive substances" (NPS).
 NPS are unregulated psychoactive (mind-altering) substances that have become newly available on the market and are intended to copy the effects of illegal drugs.
-Some of these substances may have been around for years but have reentered the market in altered chemical forms or due to renewed popularity.
+Some of these substances have been around for years, but have re-entered the market in altered chemical forms with renewed popularity.

 What are the Legal Consequences?